Digitalization, Environment & Sustainability, Occupational Safety

 Objective of Table E above: To calculate the Return on Investment of the project.

-• Steps ix. & x. are explained as above.
+Steps ix. & x. is explained as above.

-1. Net Present Value of your HSE&S investment today, considering all your future savings and costs, in long term,
+1. The Net Present Value (NPV) of your EHS&S investment, reflecting its total long-term value considering future savings and costs.

 Closing Statement